 Other Idaho Newspapers

 There are 27 other Idaho newspapers that you can explore, with dates as far back as 1989.
 You can refine your search by date, location, type, format, and language.
-For instance, there is a university paper available on December 17th, 2018 to read called "Eight tips to stay warm this winter," from Brigham Young University.
+For instance, there is a university paper available on December 17, 2018 called "Eight tips to stay warm this winter," from Brigham Young University.
 Spoiler - one of the tips is cuddling!
 Other locations include Moscow, Pocatello, and Twin Falls.
 The variety of types can be blogs, newspapers, web-source, and one newswire and college source.
 Explore all the newspapers that are available, it's kind of fun when you get the hang of it!

 For the most adventurous database browsers, there is also access to newspapers all across America.
 The homepage to this section is divided by Suggested Topics, showing the topics as individual tiles that you can click on.
 However, I found it more interesting to browse by location by using the USA Source Locator option listed on the right side of the page.
 Because I used to read newspapers from the former states I lived in, I zeroed in on those two states in particular.
 From Colorado, there were 49 sources available for me to browse, and I found The Gazette from Colorado Springs, going back as far as 1988.
 I also explored California, which has 204 sources available, and I found the Mercury News from San Jose, going back as far as 1985.
 Talk about a trip down memory lane!

 Not everyone is comfortable or familiar with online databases, and that's where your local librarians can help.
 Come in and use our computers or WiFi, and if you get stuck or need help getting started, you can ask the reference librarian and we can assist.
-Or, if you think you will need more uninterrupted, one-on-one help, then book a librarian or book a tech tutor appointment and we can work with you individually.
+Or, if you think you will need more uninterrupted, one-on-one help, then book a tech tutor appointment and we can work with you individually.
 We like to encourage as much learning and hands-on experience as possible, so come with your notes, prepare to take more notes, and we can guide you through it so you can feel comfortable working on your own!

 AtoZ Foods and ABC Foods are up next for our look into e-resources.
 Explore all that the world can offer us for dining and beverage, with recipes and regional history to explore as well.
 Who knew there was so much available about one of my favorite topics, great food!